ibm-cloud-docs/power-iaas/migration-strategies.md

 ## Aspera Technologies
 {: #aspera-technologies}

 IBM Aspera&reg; on Cloud is a hosted service that quickly and reliably moves and shares your data sets across a hybrid cloud environment.
 IBM Aspera can help transfer data to the IBM Cloud for later retrieval from the {{site.data.keyword.powerSys_notm}} environment.
-For more information, see [IBM Aspera on Cloud](https://www.ibm.com/products/aspera).
+For more information, see [IBM Aspera on Cloud](https://www.ibm.com/products/aspera){: new_window}{: external}.

 ## Replication
 {: #replication}